GalleryPal

 Key Screens

-I translated my storyboards into rough designs in Figma and brought them to life with the colors and imagery I’d established through the moodboard.
-Then I knit the screens together with interactions to make a clickable prototype for testing on potential users and gathering feedback.
+I translated my storyboards into rough designs in Figma, breathed a bit of life into them with colors and visuals informed by my moodboard, then knit the screens together with interactions to make a prototype for testing on potential users.

 Map